Best budget gaming PC: A cheap custom PC for 1080p gaming

 Things To Consider

-Whether you are building your own budget gaming PC or buying one already built, there are still many things to consider first.
-The last thing we want is to waste our hard-earned cash, so we will be covering a few key areas to help you choose the right PC for your needs.
+Whether you are building your own budget gaming PC or a prebuilt, there are still many things to consider first.
+The last thing we want is to waste our hard-earned cash, so we will be covering a few key areas to help you choose the right PC for your gaming needs.

 Graphics